Tour Le Tour

 bits.
 Did I mention the party at the end?

 I can’t wait.
 But I have to.
-The race will be July/August 2017.
-I’ll be
+The race will start on July

-In general, the site is now pretty out of date, sorry
+Meanwhile, the rest of my site is now pretty out of date, sorry

 that.
 I haven't posted much, but there will be more coming over the